 Nearly 10,000 fans came to Veterans Memorial Stadium in McAllen for the title game.
 Most were there to see the Bobcats get their first National Title.
 Things didn't go to plan early as North Dakota State took the opening drive 69 yards for a touchdown.

 There may be some debate as to who the greatest player in Texas State history is.
-Certainly the argument can be made for players like All-American C.J.
+Yes, you can argue for players like All-American C.J.
 Carroll or Houston transfer Barrick Nealy.
 Claude Mathis was a two-time All-American running back for the Bobcats.
 Glen Mangold made All-Southland three times at three different positions.
 Bob Daigle was All-Conference three years in a row at center in the early 70s.
 Ricky Sanders went onto to great NFL fame and two Super Bowl Trophies.
-For our money Mike Miller stands apart.
+For our money, Mike Miller stands apart.

 Four offensive starters made the All-League team.
 The Bobcat offense still ranks first in school history scoring 37 points a game and rushing for 3,205 yards.
 Miller, Bobby Watkins, Cyril Friday and Donnie Williams all made All-America in 1981.